 A. Blessed are those who persevere

-- John wrote of the faithfulness of the 144,000 earlier, but here he is writing about the faithfulness of those who are coming to faith in the Tribulation.
+- John wrote of the faithfulness of the 144,000 earlier in this book, but here he is writing about the faithfulness of those who will come to faith in the Tribulation.

 - They are remarkable because they persevere; they keep the commandments of God and keep their faith in Christ Jesus.